Horner says Renault turbo engine sounds good but expects big challenge

 During the launch, Renault took the opportunity to demonstrate the sound that the engine is expected to make, with a simulated lap around Singapore’s Marina Bay Circuit.

 “Thankfully it sounds really good,” was Horner’s appraisal.
-(Apex)
+(GP247)

 Subbed by AJN.